Managing .env files and keeping them in sync across environments is painful when done manually.

-As it's a more advanced solution that requires Kubernetes cluster administration experience, we won't be covering it here but check out our Kubernetes Operator documentation to learn more.
+As it's a more advanced solution that requires Kubernetes cluster administration experience, we won't be covering it in this post, but you can learn more from the Kubernetes Operator documentation.

-Protective measures such as locking down file ownership, file permissions, and heavily restricting shell access should go without saying.
+Protective measures such as locking down file ownership, file permissions, and heavily restricting shell access should be implemented from the start.
 But the risk of .env files existing on the file system indefinitely has always been a concern and why we've been hesitant to recommend .env file usage in the past.